2025 Cook Out Clash

-The 2025 Cook Out Clash at Bowman Gray Stadium was a non-championship exhibition NASCAR Cup Series race that was held on February 2, 2025, at Bowman Gray Stadium in Winston-Salem, North Carolina.
+The 2025 Cook Out Clash was a non-championship exhibition NASCAR Cup Series race that was held on February 2, 2025, at Bowman Gray Stadium in Winston-Salem, North Carolina.
 Contested over 200 laps, it was the first exhibition race of the 2025 NASCAR Cup Series season.

 Report

 Background

 Bowman Gray Stadium, the layout of track where the race was held.

 Bowman Gray Stadium is a NASCAR sanctioned 1/4 mi asphalt flat oval short track and longstanding football stadium located in Winston-Salem, North Carolina.
 It is one of stock car racing's most legendary venues, and is referred to as "NASCAR's longest-running weekly race track".
 Bowman Gray Stadium is part of the Winston-Salem Sports and Entertainment Complex and is home of the Winston-Salem State University Rams football team.
 It was also the home of the Wake Forest University football team from 1956 until Groves Stadium (later BB&T Field) opened in 1968.

 On August 17, 2024, NASCAR announced that the Clash would be moved to Bowman Gray Stadium, becoming the first NASCAR-sanctioned race at the track since 1971.

 Scrutineering took place at Charlotte Motor Speedway on January 30.
 Post-race inspection would take place in both Winston-Salem and also at NASCAR facilities in Charlotte.